Patrick-JY/314Project/readme.md

 # CSIT 314 Sentiment Analysis Testing Tool
-The testing tool performs tests on the VADER Sentiment Analysis Python Package (https://github.com/cjhutto/vaderSentiment)
+The testing tool performs tests on the VADER Sentiment Analysis Python Package (https://github.com/cjhutto/vaderSentiment) The tool has been tested on Python 3.7, 3.8
 ### To install program from zip file
 ```bash
 pip install filename.zip